-Apparently the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.
+\Apparently the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.

-Private Elliott would join the Newfoundland unit in the field on July 11-12.
+Private Mesher would join the Newfoundland unit in the field on July 11.

-A year prior to this juncture, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their time of training at Ayr; as for William Elliott, he had still been at home waiting to enlist and attest, and he still had more than two months to wait before the call was to come to sail overseas to the United Kingdom.
+A year prior to this juncture, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their time of training at Ayr; as for Charles Angus Mesher, he had not as yet enlisted and attested at home, and he had more than three months to wait before the call was to come to sail overseas to the United Kingdom.

-The aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, having now become the 1st Battalion had at this same time been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been dispatched to...active service.
+The four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment - aforementioned on an earlier page - having now become the 1st Battalion had at this same time been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been dispatched to...active service.